atomicdata-dev/atomic-data-docs/src/core/serialization.md

 ## Future formats

-In the future, new (more constrained and optimized) serialization formats will be introduced.
+In the future, new serialization formats will be introduced.
-For example a format that
+For example, a fully optimized binary serialization format would make sense.